James Leith Moody: Career

 James Leith was educated at Tonbridge School, from 1827 to 1835, from which he won a Smythe Exhibition, and at St. Mary Hall, Oxford (BA, 1840; MA, 1842).
 He was ordained as a priest, by John Kaye, Bishop of Lincoln, in 1841.

-Leith served as chaplain to the Royal Navy in China; and to the British Army in the Falkland Islands, Gibraltar, Malta, and Crimea.
-Leith arrived in the Falkland Islands in October 1845, subsequent to which he was found to be 'querulous and eccentric', by his brother Richard Clement Moody, the Governor of the Falkland Islands; and also by his brother's successor as Governor George Rennie.
-Leith left the Falkland Islands in 1854.
+He served as chaplain to the Royal Navy in China; and to the British Army in Gibraltar, Malta, and Crimea.

+He had spent five months at sea in 1845 in HMS Thalia before arrived in the Falkland Islands in October 1845, after a harsh voyage from Rio de Janeiro.
+In The Falkland Islands, he was found to be 'querulous and eccentric', by his brother Richard Clement Moody, the Governor of the Falkland Islands, whom he accused of breaking the sabbath; and also by his brother's successor as Governor George Rennie.
+He was a member of the first Legislative and of the first Executive Council of the Falkland Islands.
+He opened the Falkland Islands' first school on 1 January 1846 with 12 children.
+His sermons censured drunkenness and authoritarian governors, and his ministry was accepted by Catholics in addition to Protestants.
+He left the Falkland Islands in 1854.

-Leith was Assistant Chaplain to the British Armed Forces at Aldershot in 1859.
-He on 15 October 1863 married, at Winchester, Mary Willan, who was the daughter of The Rev. Willan, by whom he had 5 children.
+He was Assistant Chaplain to the British Armed Forces at Aldershot in 1859.
 He during 1865 lived at Walmer in Kent.
-He was Rector of Virginstow, at Launceston, Cornwall, from 1876 to 1879.
-He was Vicar of St. John the Baptist, at Clay Hill, Enfield, from 1879 to 1885, after which he retired to Dulwich where he died in 1896.
+He was Rector of Virginstow, Launceston, Cornwall, from 1876 to 1879, and Vicar of St. John the Baptist, Clay Hill, Enfield, from 1879 to 1885.
+He retired to West Dulwich where he died on 28 May 1896 whilst living at Clinton House.
 He left chattels that were worth £4000 (about £200,000 in 21st century money).

-His wife Mary died on 28 July 1930 at the age of 99 years.
+He and his wife Mary, who died on 28 July 1930 at the age of 99 years, are buried at Beckenham Cemetery, England.
 He is commemorated on a 1994 stamp of the 'Foundation of Stanley Series' that was issued in the Falkland Islands.

+Marriage and Issue

+Moody married, on 15 October 1863 at Trinity Church, Winchester, Mary Longlands, who was the second daughter of The Rev. William David Longlands, who had been educated at Exeter College, Oxford, Lincoln's Inn, and The Queen's College, Oxford, and had been a fellow of Balliol College, Oxford, and Rector of St. Gerran's, Cornwall.
+Moody and his wife had five children.